-Starting in Miami on January 10, 2017, passengers will begin the longest cruise ship journey in the world by heading to South America on board the award-winning Crystal Serenity.
-(The next longest cruise journey, in case you're wondering, is a 180-day trip from Oceania.)
-During this first leg you get to climb Machu Picchu, visit the Nazca Lines, head up to Christ the Redeemer, and cruise along the Amazon River.
+Starting in Miami on January 10, 2017, passengers will begin the longest cruise ship journey in the world by heading to South America onboard Crystal Serenity.
+The next longest cruise journey, in case you're wondering, is a 180-day trip from Oceania.

-After South America, passengers head to Athens for a jaunt on Oceania Cruises’ Nautica throught the Mediterranean, the Baltic and North Atlantic.
-Highlights ashore will include the Amalfi Coast, St Petersburg and the ice-bound landscape of Greenland.
+After South America, the cruise heads to Athens on Nautica through the Mediterranean Sea, Baltic Sea and North Atlantic.
+Highlights include Amalfi Coast, St Petersburg Russia, Greenland.

 Follows the circumnavigation of Australia from Sydney to Melbourne (October 21, 2017) on ms Maasdam.
 Highlights include Great Barrier Reef, Kangaroo Island, Komodo Island.